xenia-project/xenia/building.md

 By default logs are written to a file with the name of the executable.
 You can override this with `--log_file=log.txt`.

+If running under Visual Studio and you want to look at the JIT'ed code (available around 0xA0000000) you should pass `--emit_source_annotations` to get helpful spacers/movs in the disassembly.

 ### Linux

 Linux support is extremely experimental and incomplete.